Membership Cancellation and Refund Policies

 - Members can prepay for annual, 6-month or 3-month membership cycles.
 These membership default to renew every 30 days at the end of the prepaid cycles provided the member is in good standing and does not owe a balance.

-- Members who wish to cancel within 30 days of joining must do so in writing.
-Members are subject to a full refund.
-Refunds will be issued back to the original payment method.
+- Members who wish to cancel their membership may do so within 30 days of joining.
+The joining fee and any prorated prepaid dues will be refunded in full.
+Refunds are issued back to the original payment method.

 - Members must have an active membership through the end of any registered programs to receive facility member pricing.

-- When Y staff terminate a membership that is expected to automatically renew for reasons such as member behavior, staff error, or another circumstance, refunds are issued back to the original payment method.
+- When Y staff terminate a membership for reasons such as member behavior, staff error, or another circumstance, refunds are issued back to the original payment method.
 If the original payment method is no longer active or was in the form of a check, cash or ECT payment, the refund will be processed as a check to be mailed to the member’s address in the system.